whiteh4cker-tr/ContextVault/README.md

    palette — 53 assertions over every surface and state combination, including the ones nobody looks at, like disabled text — and fails if any falls below 4.5:1 for body text or 3:1 for large text and non-text indicators.
 A negative control proves the calculation can fail.
-2. **axe-core.** The rendered application is scanned in five states (empty, first-run gate, conversation with citations, document list, and a deliberately broken fragment) under the WCAG 2 A/AA rule set.
+2. **axe-core.** The rendered application is scanned in three states — empty, the first-run model gate, and a conversation with citations — under the WCAG 2 A/AA rule set.
+A fourth scan of a deliberately broken fragment must report all three of its violations, which is what shows the scanner is capable of failing.
 3. **Roles and names, in the component tests.** Assertions are about what a screen reader announces: a log region for the transcript, a labelled dialog, named controls, progress reported as a value rather than as a colour.
 One test asserts